 What, no Starcraft?

 I’ve amassed more gaming pc reviews than I care to remember.
 I’ve also racked up playtime in the hundreds of hours in RTS’ (real time strategy).
 So, I can say with confidence that while Stacraft definitely has its place among the top-ranking games on PC today, when it comes down to it Company of Heroes 2 just does things better and with more grace than the competition at Blizzard.
+Read our best gaming setup guide if you want to get your gaming rig just right.

 Company of Heroes 2 takes the RTS formula and adds all new layers to the way the map and its various obstacles factor into every battle.
 Just as important as it is to create units, commanders have to pay attention to where their army is.
 Furthering that is a nuanced cover system that will have players jockeying for position on the surrounding map.

 A garrisoned two-story hideout is much more difficult to get through than a few spare soldiers huddled in an open barn.
 And using the landscape as a part of your strategy will often mean the difference between a sweeping victory or total defeat.
+Stay in the game with our best gaming computer processor.

 Add in a booming soundtrack alongside a deep appreciation for the classic mechanics that keep RTS players coming back for more, and you have one of the most well-refined strategy experiences in 2015.